mmozuras/mmozuras.github.com/post/_posts/2018-09-24-dont-hire-the-best.md

 Everyone undergoes training starting a new job.
 Before I've joined Vinted as a software developer, I was a software developer at Adform.
 While both roles are called "software developer," they are two different roles.
 Being a software developer at one company is not the same as being a software developer at another company.
 Languages, technologies, processes, product, culture - a lot of things can be different.
 Learning to become effective in a new environment requires training, even if it's not always identified as such.

 Companies themselves change.
 I've worked at three different versions of Vinted.
-And there were many mano minor iterations.
+And there were many more minor iterations.
 Each time I had to learn new things and adapt.

 "Anyone can be" is true for any position.
 Anyone can be a product manager.
 Anyone can be a designer.
 Anyone can be a CEO.
 Anyone can be anything.
 Just not anything at once.
 All it takes is a willingness to learn, appropriate training and time.